gerogtoa/laptop-cooling-dock/Journal.md

 <img width="3296" height="2547" alt="image" src="https://github.com/user-attachments/assets/dcc88d9e-33b8-41c8-82d7-a7616067694d" />

 This currently only supports the back as the angle in theory lines up the front to contact the table as well, so it should be fully supported.
-However I realized that it would probably be wise to allow more room in the front, since I would actually rather have the usb hub ports near the front instead of all the way at the back.
+However I realized that it would probably be wise to allow more room in the front, since I would actually rather have the USB hub ports near the front instead of all the way at the back.
 Also I don't think there is enough room for it anyway since I'm trying to keep the width the same as the Macbook itself.

 <br>
 <p align="center"><img height="350" alt="image" src="https://github.com/user-attachments/assets/c109f87e-c740-497b-b65f-d1dc2f76329d" /> <img height="350" alt="image" src="https://github.com/user-attachments/assets/b69e5273-e9d0-422b-ae11-0b8c4e7e809d" /></p>